MustafaYesilyurt/fabflix_full_stack/README.md

 I only did the fuzzy search for the Android app.
 It would have been a very involved and lengthy process to sift through and make changes to my source, HTML, and JS files in many places of my browser application to enable fuzzy search while also keeping the normal search available.
 The changes in my app were far fewer and thus induced far less headache, although I still needed to extend the timeout threshold to be thirty seconds rather than the default in order to allow it to work; the Levenshtein Edit Distance Algorithm has a very high time-complexity and the only way to really make it work quickly is to first create a list of all the keywords across all the titles and, for every movie, create a separate column detailing the edit distance for each keyword against the movie's title; this doesn't even account for combinations of keywords, like "dark knight" in addition to both "dark" and "knight".
 There is a serious amount of preprocessing time and indexing/storage space required to make the LEDA time-efficient.

-My usage of the LEDA is quite a bit less-involved than that optimal strategy; I run the algorithm through my table for a given user input and only select the ones that have an edit distance value smaller than an integer value that dyanamically increases with the title's length: 2 if it's less than 9, else 4 if it's less than 17, else 7 if it's less than 25, else a third of the title's length if it's 25 or more; The algorithm and a commented example of its use are included in "levenshtein.sql".
+My usage of the LEDA is quite a bit less-involved than that optimal strategy; I run the algorithm through my table for a given user input and only select the ones that have an edit distance value smaller than an integer value that dynamically increases with the title's length: 2 if it's less than 9, else 4 if it's less than 17, else 7 if it's less than 25, else a third of the title's length if it's 25 or more; The algorithm and a commented example of its use are included in "levenshtein.sql".

 More importantly, though, you don't have to use it!
 There is a separate button on the search page of the Android app that says "fuzzy"; this will execute the fuzzy search.
 If you don't want to waste some 22 seconds each time you search, stick with the button reading "search".